Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 thumbnail: /images/send_email_with_typescript_genezio_email_service.webp

-preview: In this blog, I'll take you through a practical solution for building a backend that calls the genezio email service using TypeScript.
+preview: In this blog, I'll take you through a practical solution for building a backend that calls the DeployApps email service using TypeScript.
-description: "In this blog, I'll take you through a practical solution for building a backend that calls the genezio email service using TypeScript."
+description: "In this blog, I'll take you through a practical solution for building a backend that calls the DeployApps email service using TypeScript."
 meta_og_url: "https://deployapps.dev/blog/send-emails-with-genezio/"
 url: "/blog/send-emails-with-genezio/"